A-Atherton/NEA/infomation/Notebook/Notebook.md

 Next i needed to add a new method of spawning players as before they were spawned on initialization of the level.
 This time a new method will be needed because each player object is not stored in each level

-The new method will run at the initialization of the game object and will check the amount of controllers connected and...
+The new method will run at the initialization of the game object.
+When the player presses the "start" button on the controller or the "E" key on the keyboard (keyboard support will be added later) a new player will be initiated.
+While the game is running if a the start button is pressed on a new controller (or its pressed on the keyboard) a new player will be intialised and will be spawned in the next level.